-The 2018 iPad Pro is available with either an 11 or 12.9-inch screen.
-It was released in November 2018.
-This latest update to the iPad Pro line is essentially a re-imagining of everything that an iPad has grown to become.
-It’s also, very powerful.
-For instance, Apple says the new A12X chip is faster than 92% of 2018’s notebook computers, and has graphics as powerful as the Xbox One S. The edge-to-edge screen mirrors that of the latest iPhones, and Face ID has replaced the home button.
-The new iPad Pro also supports the second generation of Apple Pencil which attaches magnetically to the iPad for pairing and charging.
-See the 11-inch iPad Pro and 12.9-inch iPad Pro on Amazon, (affiliate link).
+The 2020 iPad Pro is available with either an 11 or 12.9-inch screen.
+It was released in March 2020.
+This latest update to the iPad Pro line is not much of an improvement over the 2018 iPad Pro.
+It has the new A12Z chip, a second, wide-angle, camera lens, and a LiDAR scanner for improved AR performance.
+The edge-to-edge screen mirrors that of the latest iPhones, and Face ID has replaced the home button you see on cheaper iPads.
+See the 11-inch iPad Pro and 12.9-inch iPad Pro on Amazon.

 Should You Wait For The Next New iPad?

 Well, here’s the thing.
 There will always be a new model around the next corner.
 That’s how Apple, and other companies, make their money.
 If you see a good deal, or have to spend money by a certain date, then buy the one that makes most sense based on the information above.
 If you have the luxury of being able to wait a little longer, then do what I do, and consult the MacRumors Buyer’s Guide.
 They have a pretty good feel for what’s going on in the Apple universe and give you a handy Buy or Don’t Buy for each product in the lineup.